 His works have been widely exhibited in Poland and worldwide, and can be found in the collections of the MoMA Warsaw, CCA Ujazdowski Castle in Warsaw, the ING Polish Art Foundation, Kiyosato, the Museum of Photographic Arts (Japan), and Brandts in Odense (Denmark).

-Milach joined Magnum as a Nominee in 2018.
+Milach joined Magnum as a nominee in 2018, and a full member in 2023.